-The Dietrich School recognizes that flexible working arrangements may offer a variety of benefits to both departments and to individual staff members.
-Potential benefits include improving recruitment and retention of staff; reducing sick time; increasing productivity; increasing the overall availability of staff to serve departmental needs; and improving morale.
+The Dietrich School recognizes that flexible working arrangements may offer a variety of benefits to both the School and to individual staff members.
+Potential benefits include improving recruitment and retention of staff; reducing sick time; increasing productivity; increasing the overall availability of staff to serve department or unit needs; and improving morale.

-Administering flexible work arrangements also presents a number of challenges.
-This includes, first and foremost, ensuring that the department's needs will be met via any flexible work arrangements.
-Flexible work arrangements cannot be guaranteed to any staff member, and they must be reviewed and approved in a manner that is fair and transparent.
-Managers and employees alike will be responsible for ensuring that faculty, students, and other staff members have confidence that a flexible work arrangement is not negatively impacting productivity.
+Supervisors are responsible for administering flexible work arrangements for those staff members who report to them.
+The types of flexible work arrangements offered to staff in any unit must align with the unit's needs.
+Supervisors are encouraged to think creatively and to take advantage of technological resources when considering ways to ensure that needs will be met.
+Requests to accommodate flexible work arrangements must be reviewed and approved in a manner that is fair and transparent among staff in the unit, and they cannot be guaranteed to any staff member.
+Supervisors and employees alike will be responsible for ensuring that faculty, students, and other staff members have confidence that a flexible work arrangement is not negatively impacting productivity or service.

-Flexible work arrangements can take a number of forms:
+Flexible work arrangements can take a number of forms which are not mutually exclusive:

-- Flex time, where the hours worked in a day are shifted earlier or later than the standard 8:30am to 5:00pm schedule; the workweek is shifted outside of the standard Monday through Friday; and/or the lunch period is reduced from one hour to one-half hour; - A compressed work week, where an employee shifts from a traditional 5-day work week by compressing hours into a shorter number of days while maintaining the required 37.5 minimum hours; - Remote Work, where an employee spends part of their standard schedule working from home.
+- Flex time, where the hours worked in a day are shifted earlier or later than the standard 8:30am to 5:00 pm schedule; the workweek is shifted outside of the standard Monday through Friday; and/or the lunch period is reduced from one hour to one-half hour. - A compressed work week, where an employee shifts from a traditional 5-day work week by compressing hours into a shorter number of days while maintaining the required 37.5 minimum hours; - Remote Work, where an employee spends part or all of their standard schedule working from home.